FZJ-IEK3-VSA/tsam/docs/source/gettingStartedDoc.rst

 time series for energy system models, and therefore the model's complexity and computational time.

 The concept of tsam is that scientists, programmers and anyone who is interested all around the world can use tsam to aggregate their time series whatever they might be used for.
-Therefore, tsam is open source available and completely for free.
+Therefore, tsam is open-source available on `GitHub <https://github.com/FZJ-IEK3-VSA/tsam>`_ and **open for collaboration**.
 The authors of both, the program and the publications, **kindly request you to cite their work** listed in the :ref:`Further Reading Section <further_reading>` if tsam is used in a scientific context.